riabaldevia/Econometrics/README.md

 [pandas](http://pandas.pydata.org/about.html) is an open source, BSD-licensed library providing high-performance, easy-to-use data structures and data analysis tools for the Python programming language.

 ## Scipy Library
+The [SciPy library] (https://www.scipy.org/scipylib/index.html) is one of the core packages that make up the SciPy stack.
+It provides many user-friendly and efficient numerical routines such as routines for numerical integration and optimization.